December 9, 2009 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2009-12-09/

 The survey offers employees an opportunity to share their opinions regarding their work environment and to provide timely comments on current and future workplace environment initiatives.

 Responses are confidential, and any response that identifies a person, department or administrative unit will be excluded from all reports.
 Those who have not received the email survey should check their junk mail folders.
-Those who want to receive the survey in an alternative format should contact the Office of Affirmative Action at (507) 389-2986.
+Those who want to receive the survey in an alternative format should contact the Office of Equal Opportunity & Title IX at (507) 389-2986.

 Students, faculty and staff are invited to visit Brian Frink's (Art) "Poem Paintings" exhibition this month.